How to use SEO to promote your B2B event

 Editors and journalists are thinking from the perspective of their audience.
 If your event would intrigue them, you’ve got a foot in the door to gaining a link from an accredited publication.

 Keep your press release simple, easy to read, relevant to the target audience and factual.
-Include known speakers or companies, how people can register and when the event will take place.
+Include well known speakers or companies to grab attention, as well as details on how people can register and when the event will take place.

 Write blog content around your B2B event

 B2B marketers know just how intertwined content marketing and SEO are.
 When you add event marketing to the mix, all of it becomes elements of an effective marketing funnel.

 Use SEO to drive traffic towards your content.
 The content can provide value to build trust, and direct readers towards your relevant event.
 If a user is already interested in learning about a particular blog topic, they might be interested in learning more through an alternative channel such as a webinar or conference.